isamu-isozaki/teamai_test/support/onboarding/index.html.md

 If after another 10 minutes you don't get answer, go ahead and re-schedule.

-If a call takes too long (> 1 hour), and/or if you're not making progress, discuss with the customer the need to re-schedule.
+If a call takes too long (> 1 hour/index.html.md), and/or if you're not making progress, discuss with the customer the need to re-schedule.

-+ If you were having problems helping the customer, make sure to contact a teammate to join you on the re-scheduled call (Call Escalation)
++ If you were having problems helping the customer, make sure to contact a teammate to join you on the re-scheduled call (Call Escalation/index.html.md)
 + If the customer had problems either with their setup, environment, or connectivity, remind him to solve them before the new call when re-scheduling.